portalhugger/Probability-Zero/plans.md

 * activate the MAKe to convert hypermatter into spare parts
 * dissassemble parts to gain microchips, unlocking Basic Upgrades: Terminal
-* learn Basic Upgrades: Terminal to unlock Basic Upgrades in the MAKe Tab
+* learn Basic Upgrades: Terminal to unlock Upgrades in the MAKe Tab
 * spend microchips to gain additional computational resources, speeding up the regaining of progress
-* by using all hypermatter, breaking down all parts, and spending all microchips, you have enough computational resources to unlock Advanced Programming
+* by using all hypermatter, breaking down all parts, and spending all microchips, you have enough computational resources to learn Advanced Programming
   * Advanced programming description says something about evolutionary neural networking capacity

-* Advanced Programming unlocks Restoration v1, Optimization v1
+* Advanced Programming unlocks Auto-Study v1, Restoration v1, Optimization v1
+  * Auto-Study is a neural net that researches for you automatically, though it's initially significantly slower than you are
   * Restoration is essentially Decryption for corrupted files, but it's way slower
-  * Optimization v1 can be used on v1 programs to unlock their respective v2
+  * Optimization vN can be used on any vN (or lower) program to unlock their respective v(N+1)
     * very slow, especially when used on itself (probably 10^(4 + version number) seconds / computational resources)

 45 minutes